June 24 - Paris Arrival

 Bienvenue (feminine)!
 WELCOME TO PARIS!

-Hotel Check In at HOTEL LE PRESBYTERE or similar most likely around 1st to 5th Arrondissement Les Halles to latin Quarter where transfers especially metros are easily accessible.
+Hotel Check In at Hotel Le Presbytere or similar most likely around 1st to 5th Arrondissement Les Halles to Latin Quarter where transfers especially metros are easily accessible.

 Depending on your arrival.
-Options:

-- Take it easy as your body is adjusting to changes in the time change.
+- Get settled.Take it easy as your body is adjusting to time zone.

 7:00 PM Drinks & Dinner at an agreed place - pay your own and optional.